naeonDevelopment/seacore-website/README.md

 ## 📝 License

-MIT License - Copyright © 2025 FleetCore
+MIT License - Copyright © 2025 fleetcore

 ## 🤝 Contributing

-This is the official FleetCore enterprise marketing website.
+This is the official fleetcore enterprise marketing website.
 For contributions or issues, please contact the development team.

 ## 📞 Support